 This mountain is home to 500 ancient tombs and wildlife species like red foxes, feral cats, and the rock hyrax.

-The best way to visit Jebel Hafeet would be to drive, but if you are up for the challenge, you can cycle up to the peak.
+The best way to visit Jebel Hafeet would be to drive, but you can cycle up to the peak if you are up for the challenge.

-Some of the activities that are available on the way to Jebel Hafeet are white water rafting, kayaking, and surfing.
+Some of the available activities on the way to Jebel Hafeet are white water rafting, kayaking, and surfing.